bigcommerce/dev-docs/docs/api-docs/catalog/currencies/how-currencies-work.md

 Catalog search and filtering by price only work for the default currency and auto-converted pricing for non-default transactional currencies.
 If a merchant sets up pricing through **Price Lists** and has price filter enabled on their store, when shopper searches by price, no products will be displayed to them.
 * `Shop by: Price` only works for default currency and auto-converted pricing for non-default transactional currencies.
 If merchant sets up pricing through Price Lists and has price filter enabled on their store, when shopper searches by price, no products will be displayed.

-You cannot dynamically convert currency.
+BigCommerce does not dynamically convert currency.
 To convert the merchant will need to do one of the following:
 * Manually update their conversion rate from default currency to other transactional currencies,
 * Set up automatic updates to their conversion rate through APIs,
 * Set up explicit pricing per each currency using Price Lists (only available to Enterprise merchants)